Primary tabs

 Feedback

-The Education team meets with all students annually to review progress.
-In addition, the Education team are available at any time to receive feedback from students or meet them to discuss any matters arising.
-The principal supervisor will write an online progress report at the end of each term, and these can be accessed by the student.
+The Education Team meets with each student annually to review progress, and are available at any time to receive feedback from students or meet them to discuss any matters arising.
+The principal supervisor will write an online progress report at the end of each term, which can be accessed by the student.

 Assessment